Henry Browne Hayes: Kidnapping and trial

-The trial which followed did not begin until April 1801.
-It created much interest being described as "one of the sensations of the day" and seeing Hayes accompanied by "numerous and influential friends".
+The trial, which began in April 1801, created much interest and was described as "one of the sensations of the day" with Hayes accompanied by "numerous and influential friends".
 The prosecution was led by John Philpot Curran.
-After one hour's deliberation, Hayes was found guilty and recommended to mercy.
-At first condemned to death, his sentence was commuted to transportation for life.
+The jury found Hayes to be guilty and made a "recommendation of mercy from the required life sentence".
+The judge sentenced him to transportation to Australia.